 Auto Scale currently does not track what happens to servers outside of the Auto Scale system.
-If a server is deleted outside of the system, Auto Scale considers that the server still exists.
-If you then try to delete the server through Auto Scale (for example, by scaling down), however, no problems should occur.
-A task for identifying and reacting to servers that have been deleted outside of Auto Scale is in the development backlog.
+If a server is deleted outside of the system, Auto Scale will continue to treat the server as if it still exists.
+If you then try to delete the server through Auto Scale (for example, by scaling down), no problems should occur.

 A new API endpoint has been added to Auto Scale, DELETE server, that allows you to remove a specific server from a scaling group.
 You can use this endpoint to bring Auto Scale back in sync with the correct number of servers in a group when a server has been deleted through the API or the Cloud Control Panel.
 For more information, see the Rackspace Auto Scale Developer's Guide Delete server from scaling group section.